Luna Park, Alexandria: Operation

 The park opened at 7 p.m. on May 28, 1906.
-Twenty streetcars were ordered by the railway to service the route to the park every three minutes.
+The railway ordered 20 streetcars to service the route to the park every three minutes.
 The opening day program included musicians, dancers, jugglers, "comedy sheep", and stage actor John W. Ransome doing his impersonation of William Jennings Bryan.
 Some parts of the park, including a circle swing ride and a scenic river, were not yet complete.
 The park hosted over 30,000 visitors on Memorial Day.
 The Washington Post attributed to the happy and orderly crowds to good management and the park's prohibition on alcohol.

 The entrance was topped by an Egyptian-styled tower with a searchlight.
 The main concourse, called "The Great Trail", featured concessions and attractions and was illuminated at night with 80,000 electric lights.
 Exhibits were housed in buildings displaying different architecture styles including Japanese, Moorish, Gothic, and Byzantine.
 The park featured throwing games, figure eight roller coaster, and a shoot-the-chutes dropping 150 feet to the lagoon.
 The scenic river ride wound 2,200 feet through the park and featured ten "scene houses" featuring themes such as the Arctic, tropics, and Dante's Inferno.
 Non-ride attractions included a ballroom, mutoscope parlor, casino, restaurants, a bandstand with 2,000 free seats, picnic facilities for 3,000 people, and an 8,000-seat arena to accommodate circuses, aerialists, and equestrian acts.
 A hospital provided free medical services to guests.
 In its opening season, the park featured a "photograph garage" where people could pose with the newfangled automobile and illusion shows.
 A Luna Park brochure highlighted that visitors would not find low-brow "fat women, tattooed freaks or other distasteful features of the tented shows", while Billboard described the park in 1908 as having "big dumb [mute] acts".